uidaholib/oral-history-as-data/_howto/configurethesite.md

 ## Step 3: Moving Transcript

-- Open up the transcript you turned into a .csv.
+- Open your transcript
 - Make sure you open it in a text editor.
 - Move the transcript to the new GitHub file by opening it in the text editor, select the entire text (ctrl + a), then copy and paste it into the new file open you have created.
+{% include bootstrap/figure.md img="howto/text_editor.png" caption="transcript selected in text editor" alt="" class="w-50" %}
+{% include bootstrap/figure.md img="howto/github_csv.png" caption=".csv after being transferred to GitHub" alt="" class="w-50" %}
+- Commit the change at bottom oof page

 ## Step 4: Moving filters.csv